-Restricted contributions are recognized as revenue in the year in which the related expenses are incurred.
-Unrestricted contributions are recognized as revenue when received or when they become receivable, if the amount to be received can be reasonably estimated and collection is reasonably assured.
+Restricted contributions, including ministry funding and donations, are recognized as revenue in the year in which the related expenses are incurred.
+Unrestricted contributions and other income are recognized as revenue when received or when they become receivable, if the amount to be received can be reasonably estimated and collection is reasonably assured.
+Resident's fees are recognized as revenue for the period during which residential care services are provided.